nmartinovictop/google-homepage/README.md

 My goal for this project is to recreate the Google Homepage.
 It will test my HTML and CSS skills.

 TODO:
-- Fix the top navigation
+- Work on fixing the bottom navigation menus